madfalouh/mobile-coding-challenge/README.md

 ◦ Number of issues for the repo.<br/>
 ◦ Username and avatar of the owner.<br/>

-# Setup the environment and Running the app
+# Setting up the environment and Running the app

 Install the latest version of the Expo CLI :
 ```